 Braising: Like casseroling, this method is done in the oven, but often with larger, whole pieces of meat that are cooked in a limited amount of liquid.

-After all that ‘work’ you’ll have worked up an appetite so check out this low cost, tasty stew perfect to freeze and feed the family all week long and a favourite for Sunday lunch in this house too.
+After all that ‘work’ you’ll have worked up an appetite so check out this low cost, stew you can freeze and feed the family all week long with or cook for a Sunday lunch.

 Preparation time: 15 minutes